brunocodutra/metal/doc/manual.md

 Migrating from Boost.MPL {#MPL}
 ================================================================================

-Metal was heavily influenced by Boost.MPL, from which it inherited the convention of naming algorithms after their counterparts in the C++ standard library.
-For this reason, metaprograms written using Metal might resemble those written using Boost.MPL, but there are fundamental differences between these libraries that you must keep in mind when porting a legacy metaprogram that uses Boost.MPL to modern C++ using Metal.
+Metal was heavily influenced by Boost.MPL and at a quick glance they even look very similar, however, because Metal leverages modern language features that were not available at the time Boost.MPL was developed, there are fundamental differences between these libraries that one must keep in mind.

-Boost.MPL is notable for employing various tricks to emulate features that only became directly supported by the core language much later on with C++11.
-Most notably, Boost.MPL relies on a template arguments to emulate variadic templates and create an illusion that _Sequences_, such as `mpl::vector` or `mpl::map`, can hold an arbitrary number of elements.
-However, because these templates could not be truly variadic, every possible size of these _Sequences_ had to be enumerated one by one as a distinct numbered version of the template.
+### Metafunctions

+The representation of *metafunctions* has been completely redesigned in Metal.
+Instead of expressing them as class templates that define a nested typename `type`, Metal assumes *metafunctions* to be templates, usually but not necessarily alias, that evaluate directly to the result type.

+That is, instead of something like this

+\snippet mpl.cpp lazy_expression

+you should simply write this

+\snippet mpl.cpp eager_expression

+Notice that traditional *lazy metafunctions* are still valid [Expressions] in Metal, but keep in mind that their nested typename `type` is never implicitly evaluated.

+\snippet mpl.cpp lazy_evaluation

+Don't worry, you can still use *lazy metafunctions* with Metal just fine, you just need to use the adaptor `metal::lazy` instead of `metal::lambda`.

+\snippet mpl.cpp lazy_adaptor

+Additionally, you can also explicitly evaluate *lazy values* using `metal::eval`.

+\snippet mpl.cpp eval

+### Type Traits

+Traditionally, *type traits* are represented as class templates that define a nested integral constant `value`.
+Metal on the other hand defines a *type trait* as any [Expression] that returns a [Number], but that's not to say you can't use good old *type traits* with Metal just fine, on the contrary, in a similar fashion to *lazy metafunctions*, all you have to do is use the trait adaptor `metal::trait` instead of `metal::lambda`.

-\snippet mpl.cpp variadic_emulation
+\snippet mpl.cpp trait_adaptor

-This trick clearly doesn't scale well and implies there must be an upper limit to the size of _Sequences_.
-Indeed Boost.MPL limits the sizes of sequences to only a couple of dozen elements by default.
-Moreover, because this boilerplate is too troublesome to maintain, Boost.MPL relies heavily on the C++ preprocessor, which on one hand reduces code redundancy, but on the other hand dramatically impacts compilation time figures.

-Metal has none of these issues, since it takes advantage of variadic templates to reduce that boilerplate to a one-liner, while at the same time overcoming all of the drawbacks mentioned.
+Alternatively, you can also explicitly convert *traits* to [Numbers] using `metal::as_number`.

-\snippet mpl.cpp variadic
+\snippet mpl.cpp as_number

-Indeed, Metal [Lists] and [Maps] can easily exceed the hundreds and even thousands of elements with little impact to the compiler performance.
-For up to date benchmark figures, visit [metaben.ch].

-Another important difference that arises from the lack of language support at the time Boost.MPL was designed, is the fact that it had no other means of expressing metafunctions other than by the rather verbose idiom of declaring a nested type alias within template classes.
+### Metafunction Classes

+The concept of _Metafunction Class_ became obsolete with Metal.
+Instead of defining [first-class][first-class] metafunctions like you would with Boost.MPL

-\snippet mpl.cpp alias_emulation
+\snippet mpl.cpp lazy_lambda

-Metal on the other hand is able to take advantage of [alias templates] and make it much less verbose
+you just have to wrap regular metafunctions using `metal::lambda` instead

-\snippet mpl.cpp alias
+\snippet mpl.cpp eager_lambda

-... but that is not all that there's to it.
-While template aliases produce SFINAE-friendly errors, substitution errors on nested types prevent the [SFINAE] rule from kicking in and trigger hard compilation errors instead, which is another important drawback of Boost.MPL when compared to Metal.
-For a discussion about the importance of SFINAE-friendliness, take a look at \ref SFINAE.
+It's that simple.

+### metal::from_mpl

-For the reasons discussed, Metal cannot interoperate with Boost.MPL out of the box, but fortunately it is always possible to map Boost.MPL concepts to their equivalents in Metal, such as _Sequences_ to [Lists], _Metafunction Classes_ to [Lambdas] and _Integral Constants_ to [Numbers].
-To ease the migration, Metal provides a built in helper `metal::from_mpl` that does just that for you, simply include `metal/external/mpl.hpp` to make it available.
+Even though Metal cannot interoperate with natively with Boost.MPL types, it is always possible to translate Boost.MPL concepts to their equivalents in Metal, that is _Sequences_ to [Lists], _Metafunction Classes_ to [Lambdas] and _Integral Constants_ to [Numbers], but it's not always trivial to do so in a portable way.
+For this reason, Metal provides a helper `metal::from_mpl`, which takes any type that follows Boost.MPL conventions and returns the semantic equivalent in Metal.
+All you have to do is include `metal/external/mpl.hpp` to make it available.

+\snippet mpl.cpp number
+\snippet mpl.cpp list
+\snippet mpl.cpp vector
+\snippet mpl.cpp map
+\snippet mpl.cpp lambda

 Getting Started {#getting_started}
 ================================================================================